Leslie Torres: Public outcry

 After his arrest, Torres confessed to all the crimes he had committed, blaming them on his addiction to crack cocaine.
-The incident once again sparked a wave of debates about tougher penalties for juveniles and a change of nature regarding the handling of War on Drugs.
+The incident once again sparked a wave of debates about tougher penalties for juveniles and a change of nature regarding the handling of war on drugs.
 At a press conference held after Torres' arrest, Chief Detective Robert Colangelo said that the situation in East Harlem was due to the widespread use and availability of crack cocaine in the area.
 He also noted that Torres was the first known example of a drug addict committing violent crimes, rather than a drug dealer.

 Trial and imprisonment

 Torres was charged with five counts of first-degree murder, six counts of attempted murder and nine counts of first-degree robbery.
 In addition to his own confession, investigators presented ballistics and forensic evidence that linked Torres and his gun to the murders.
 Not only that, but eleven witnesses also positively identified him as the shooter when presented with photographs of potential suspects.

 The trial began in early 1989.
 Torres' attorneys pleaded that their client be ruled insane, since he had no control over his actions due to his addiction, but evidence presented by the prosecutors suggested that he had not been using drugs at the time of the murders.
 Ultimately, Torres was found guilty on all charges on February 27, after the jury deliberated for 19 minutes.
-He remained calm throughout the proceedings and expressed no emotions when the guilty verdict was read out.
+He remained calm throughout the proceedings and showed no emotion when the guilty verdict was read out.

-On April 14 of that year, Torres was sentenced to life imprisonment with a chance of parole after serving 60 years and 10 months.
+On April 14 of that year, Torres was sentenced to life imprisonment with a chance of parole after serving 60 years and 10 months, which has since been reduced to 48 years and four months to life in prison.
 He is currently incarcerated at the Clinton Correctional Facility in Dannemora.